Arkansas' population center continues trajectory north and west

 Source: State Geographic Information Systems Office

-Census results also reveal a precise location showing the shift: the state's "historic center of population" -- the place where an imaginary, flat map of Arkansas would balance perfectly if each state resident stood on it in his or her home location.
+Census results also reveal a precise location showing the shift: the state's "historic center of population" -- the place where an imaginary, flat map of Arkansas would balance perfectly if each state resident stood on it in their home location.

 The center never went west of Perry County or farther north than Mayflower in Faulkner County for 100 years between 1880 and 1980, state calculations show.
 The state determines those centers after each decennial census.